Crypto license Czech Republic

 - Obtaining a legal address for at least one year

 - Opening a corporate bank account

-- Paying state fees associated with incorporation – 6,000 CZK (approx. 243 EUR)
+- Payment of state fees related to registration – 6000 CZK (ca. 243 EUR)

 Generally, a crypto company has to submit an application to one of the general Trade Offices in Czech language containing all the essential information about the company and its founders (shareholders).
 It should be accompanied by the business plan (including strategy and operations) and various background documentation.